Bachelor Course Unit

-Counselling Placement and Supervision classes are offered On Campus and Online.
-On Campus class times may change between terms, whereas Online synchronous class times tend to be the same each term.
+Work Integrated Placement classes are offered On Campus and Online.
+On Campus class times may change between trimesters, whereas Online synchronous class times tend to be the same each trimester.

 On Campus class times for current enrolment periods can be accessed here.

 Online times can be accessed here (scroll down the page and open the document at the bottom of the page).